 Level indicators seem to be a disaster.
 Your mainstream plastic indicators just will not work on Skydrol.
 You are into glass types, although sourcing o-rings can be yet another issue.

 Some plastics are just softened in the long term.
 For example, homopolymer like Delrin is softened, so we are told but we have never seen it.
 Will your filter element that is fabricated using epoxy be suitable for Skydrol?
 Ask the supplier to be sure.

 Eye protection and Skydrol resistant rubber gloves are the order of the day.
 Your normal nitrile or latex gloves will disintegrate within minutes.
 You don’t want it in contact with skin for long.
-It is quite stubborn to scrub off, we have found.
+It is quite stubborn to scrub off, from our experience.
 Finally, get your eye wash to hand and make sure people have read the safety data sheet and know what to do if they did get some in their eye.
 It is horrible.

+How do I handle Skydrol?
 Health and using Skydrol everyday in the shop.
-Product handling musts.